 Radiographic examination (peri-apical radiograph and occlusal radiograph) revealed the presence of an odontoma-like lesion in relation to the unerupted permanent left maxillary central incisor.
 The position of odontoma was confirmed by CBCT, which showed an incompletely formed odontoma like lesion of approximate size 7.54 x 8.98 x 7.56 mm.
 After routine blood examination surgery was performed to remove the calcified mass along with the extractions of maxillary left primary incisors.
 Absorbable 3-0 vicryl suture was given.

-Postoperative oral and written instructions related to the maintenance of proper oral hygiene, having cold and soft meals for the day, and management of pain were given to the patient’s mother.
+The patient's mother received written and spoken postoperative instructions on how to manage pain, maintain good oral hygiene, and eat cold, soft meals throughout the day.
 In the present case, we anticipated spontaneous eruption of the impacted incisor due to the younger age of the patient and its favorable position.
 The patient was recalled after 2 weeks of the procedure and healing was found to be uneventful.
 Then the patient was reviewed after 6 months and the peri-apical radiograph showed favorable path of eruption of the left permanent maxillary central incisor.
 The patient is under regular follow-up to see whether the tooth erupts spontaneously or not.
 If no sign of eruption is noticed even after 6 months, further treatment with surgical exposure and orthodontic traction will be carried out (Fig 4, 5 & 6).